clean eating pancakes

 - Whisk together the almond flour, tapioca flour, baking powder, and salt in a mixing bowl, preferably one with a spout.
 Add the eggs, applesauce, and vanilla and mix well to combine.

-- Heat the butter in a large skillet over medium heat.
+- Heat the fat in a large skillet over medium heat.

 - Stir the desired add-ins, if using, into the batter.